tpwd/ke_search_hooks/README.rst

 class which implements the function itself.

 * Custom Indexer: Indexes records from the extension "News" (ext:news)
-* Hook for addtional content fields: Indexes additional fields from the tt_content table, e.g. the subheader
+* Hook for additional content fields: Indexes additional fields from the tt_content table, e.g. the subheader.
+Not necessary anymore because you can set the fields which should be indexed in the indexer configugration ("tt_content fields which should be indexed")
 * Hook for a check if a content element should be indexed at all
 * Hook to add a custom autosuggest provider (ke_search_premium feature)
 * Hook to add custom values to the result row partial